-- The Company generally aims to minimise both the frequency and severity of operational risk losses to the extent practical. - The Company seeks to mitigate operational risks through the application of strong processes and controls throughout its business.
+- The Company generally aims to minimise both the frequency and severity of operational risk losses to the extent practical. - The Company seeks to mitigate operational risks through the application of strong risk governance, processes and controls throughout its business.
 Individual accountability for all key business risks and controls is clear and documented in the risk register.
-A self-assessment of the effectiveness of the control framework and the resultant impact on the operational risk profile is updated quarterly and reviewed in more detail for key risks and controls at least annually. - Through the Risk & Control Self-Assessment (RCSA) framework, each risk owner is responsible for assessing the design and operating effectiveness of their control environment, and, to the extent any gaps or deficiencies exist, assessing the corresponding impacts and level of operational risk / exposure to the company.
-The RCSAs are conducted at least annually for all areas, and more frequently (bi-annually or quarterly) for those risk areas which have either 1) a high risk rating (and therefore high dependency on controls), 2) a more dynamic and changing operating/control environment or 3) where management has identified material control gaps in previous assessments.
+The risk function is responsible for facilitation and oversight of the risk and control self-assessment framework and the resultant impact on the operational risk profile is updated quarterly and reviewed in more detail for key risks and controls at least annually. - Through the Risk & Control Self-Assessment (RCSA) framework, each risk owner is responsible for assessing the design and operating effectiveness of their control environment, and, to the extent any gaps or deficiencies exist, assessing the corresponding impacts and level of operational risk / exposure to the company.
+The RCSAs are conducted at least annually for all areas, and more frequently (bi-annually or quarterly) for those risk areas which have either 1) a high inherent risk rating (and therefore high dependency on controls), 2) a more dynamic and changing operating/control environment or 3) where management has identified material control gaps in previous assessments.
 RCSA reviews consider any loss incidents, material key risk indicator/ley performance indicator exceptions or other relevant factors in the period.
 This process is overseen by the Operations Committee, with material exceptions or emerging trends reported to the Risk and Compliance Committee.